WROGERSS/CambiadorDivisas/README.md

 - [x] POO Versatility in JAVA

 ### Diagram
+Esta es la interfase de la aplicacion creada en Java y sus funcionalidades.
-This is the interface of the Exchange Data and its functionalities
+This is the interface of the Currency Exchange and its functionalities
 ![MenuDelConversor](https://github.com/user-attachments/assets/50ead9a1-888e-43ea-a8c6-b0c321f1e725)